reflectoring/reflectoring.github.io/_posts/2021-03-21-clean-unit-tests-with-mockito.md

 }
 ```

-Applying this variant, we
-don't have to deal with boilerplate code and are able to keep our unit test neat and concise.
+Applying this variant, we don't have to deal with boilerplate code and are able to keep our unit test neat and concise.
+`MockitoAnnotations.openMocks(this)` initializes the fields annotated with `@Mock` for the given test class, which is in
+our case the class itself.

-### Mockito JUnit Extension Style
+### Delegating the Initialization to an Extension

 As an alternative to the Mockito annotation style we can make use of JUnit Jupiter's `@ExtendWith` and extend JUnit
 Jupiter's context with `MockitoExtension.class`: